-I write tips on how mindfulness, learning agility, and storytelling can help you love your career.
-As a bonus, most of these tips will also enhance your overall quality of life.
+I write stories you can read in less than five minutes, featuring diverse professionals whose tips on applying mindfulness, learning agility, and storytelling will help you love your career and enhance your quality of life.
 I’ll offer some of these specific tips near the end of this blog.
 First, let’s circle back to algorithms.

 What Are They?